confluentinc/getting-started-guides/java/gitpod.md

 ## Configure clients

-In both the `ProducerExample` an `ConsumerExample` classes in the pane to the left, replace the `<BOOTSTRAP SERVERS>`, `<CLUSTER API KEY>`, and `<CLUSTER API SECRET>` placeholders with the bootstrap servers endpoint, API Key, and API secret that you gathered in the previous step.
+In both the `ProducerExample` and `ConsumerExample` classes in the pane to the left, replace the `<BOOTSTRAP SERVERS>`, `<CLUSTER API KEY>`, and `<CLUSTER API SECRET>` placeholders with the bootstrap servers endpoint, API Key, and API secret that you gathered in the previous step.
 Fill in the appropriate `BOOTSTRAP_SERVERS_CONFIG` value and any additional security configuration needed inline where the client configuration `Properties` object is instantiated.

 ## Compile applications

-You can test the syntax before preceding by compiling with:
+You can test the syntax before preceding by compiling with this command in the terminal pane at the bottom of the Gitpod workspace:

 ```sh
 gradle build